tiru1222/terraform-zero-to-hero/Day-7/02-vault-integration.md

 ```
 vault server -dev -dev-listen-address="0.0.0.0:8200"
 ```
-Actually vault has 2 types development purpose and production purpose.
+Actually vault has 2 types development purpose and production purpose(for this we need to use TLS certificates and other credentials).

 ## Configure Terraform to read the secret from Vault.